Silenchezhian/Survival-Prediction-Model/README.md

 Data Analysis & Machine Learning Tools Used: Python, NumPy, Pandas, Seaborn, Matplotlib, and Scikit-learn

+For a step-by-step walkthrough, please refer to the ipynb notebook in this repository.

 ### Initial Observations on the data
 - Clean dataset - no null values, infinity values
 - Dataset had only numeric data types (int64, float64)